$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Air Conditioners

 An air conditioner works by removing heat and blowing cool air into a room.
-A system of refrigeration components extract heat.
+A system of refrigeration components extracts heat.
 There are several types of ACs, to accommodate any type of home, including:

 • Central Air Conditioners: Using a system of supply and return ducts, they circulate air effectively throughout an interior space, and have a 15- to 20-year lifespan.